Translational Research Support Core

 • All other TRSC services (IRB, study coordination, screening, subject interaction, etc.) are billed at an hourly rate of $67/hour.
 Please ask for a consultation to receive a quote.

-TRSC works closely with the EOHSI Occupational Health Clinical Center (EOHCC) which provides health services to employees within Rutgers Biomedical Health Sciences (RBHS).
-Consultation regarding planning of research and support of grant applications is provided at no cost to CEED members or those using services to become members or writing pilot project grant applications.
+TRSC works closely with the EOHSI Environmental and Occupational Health Clinical Center (EOHCC) which provides health services to employees within Rutgers Health .
+Consultation regarding planning of research and support of grant applications is provided at no cost to CEED members or those using our services, including writing pilot project grant applications.
 Staff time, including nursing and phlebotomy services, data entry, cleaning, and analysis, as well as cost of supplies more than that provided in the TRSC budget, are charged back to CEED investigators at cost.
 Costs are also recovered by inclusion of TRSC staff salaries on extramural grant budgets.

 Since the initiation of the NJ Alliance for Clinical and Translational Science (NJ ACTS), members of CEED have leveraged their long-standing expertise in translational research to advance the goals of the CTSA Hub.
-TRSC, with the Rutgers Environmental and Occupational Health Sciences Institute (EOHSI) Clinical Center, is one of five Clinical Research Centers of NJ ACTS.
-Through this partnership, TRSC has been able to extend the reach of its services by increasing access to populations and cohorts, as well as informatics tools that enable broader recruitment of participants into studies in the past few years.
+TRSC, with the Rutgers Environmental and Occupational Health Clinical Center, is one of five Clinical Research Centers of NJ ACTS.
+Through this partnership, TRSC has been able to extend the reach of its services by increasing access to cohorts, as well as informatics tools that enable broader recruitment of participants into recent studies.

 TRSC by the Numbers